rateing stars

 CBD has a long history with humanity, just not the compound itself, but the plant it gets extracted from, like hemp and cannabis.
 The earliest use of hemp was mainly for cultivating land in China in 4000 BC.

 Throughout history, hemp continued to spread across civilizations.
-Most early societies used hemp for food, oil, medicine, narcotics, and hempen fibers.
+Most early societies used hemp for food, oil, medicine, narcotics, and hempen fibres.
 Some tribes like the Hottentots in Africa valued hemp or what they referred to as dagga more than gold.
 Hemp was also used in Africa to treat fevers and illnesses such as malaria and dysentery.

 Many cultures regarded hemp as a sacred commodity and either burned it or wore it during ceremonies.
 Several religious documents even mentioned hemp as a “Sacred Grass” or “King of Seeds.”